MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/commit-a-product-submission.md

 | Authorization | String | Required.
 The Azure AD access token in the form **Bearer** \<token\>. |
 | accept | String | Optional.
 Specifies the type of content.
 Allowed value is “application/json” |

+In the headers, set `Content-Length: 0` and `Content-type: application/json`.

 ### Request parameters

 Do not provide request parameters for this method.